2017 Elementary Teacher Preparation Policy

 The state should ensure that its teacher preparation programs provide elementary teachers with a broad liberal arts education, providing the necessary foundation for teaching to college- and career-readiness standards.
 This goal was consistent between 2015 and 2017.

 Content Test Requirements: Louisiana offers an elementary license to teach grades 1-5.
-Louisiana requires teacher candidates to take the Praxis II Elementary Education: Multiple Subjects (5001) test, which is comprised of four subtests with individual scores in math, reading and language arts, science and social studies.
+Louisiana requires teacher candidates to take the Praxis Elementary Education: Multiple Subjects (5001) test, which is comprised of four subtests with individual scores in math, reading and language arts, science and social studies.
 Candidates must pass each subtest to be eligible for licensure.

 Academic Requirements: Louisiana does not require its elementary teacher candidates to earn an academic content specialization.